feliciahsieh/FlyinIn/README.md

 `sudo docker run -d -it --name nginxtest -v "$(pwd)":/usr/share/nginx/html:ro -p 8080:80 nginx:latest`

-5. In your web browser, go to private network that was setup in the `Vagrantfile`, 192.168.33.10:8080
+5. In your web browser, go to private network that was setup in the `Vagrantfile`

+`192.168.33.10:8080`

 6. If you use multiple index.html files, create a soft link to point to the right index.html file.